mirlusil/pfch_final/README.md

 Before you begin, you will need to follow all of the [pygsheets module documentation outlined](https://github.com/nithinmurali/pygsheets), retrieving OAuth credentials.
 This should result in a client_secret.json file, as well as another file that is created once your script has run.

 You will also need to set up your Google Sheet.
 [Download the template from KnightLab](https://timeline.knightlab.com/#make) and save the sheet key in passwords.json.
-Manually delete the stock template data, and add the title slide info manually (row 2).
+Delete the stock template data, and add the title slide info manually (row 2).

 ## Acknowledgments
 Shout outs go to Matt Miller for teaching this course, Ben Averill for the rooster idea, [chipiatt](https://github.com/chpiatt/brooklyn-museum-mediachain/blob/master/object.py) for helping me understand how to use the Brooklyn Museum API with python, and [nithinmurali](https://github.com/nithinmurali/pygsheets) for the pygsheets module and documentation.